Welcome to MusicDayz

 Thousands of rioting fans are dispersed with teargas at a Grateful Dead concert at the Deer Creek Music Centre in Noblesville, Indiana.
 On the same day, EMF drummer Mark Decloedt breaks the British salmon fishing record with a 70lb whopper caught from his local river.

-The Charlatans release their fourth album, The Charlatans, in the UK on Beggars Banquet.
-It will peak at No1, beginning a run of five Top 5 albums.
+The Charlatans enter the UK albums chart with their fourth album, The Charlatans.
+It will peak at No1, during a 13-week stay, beginning a run of five Top 5 albums.

 Eye Hate U by Prince enters the UK Singles Chart at No20, but will rise no higher.